Jennie Smillie Robertson: Later years and legacy

 After her retirement, Smillie married widower Alex Robertson when she was 70, though they had met decades prior, explaining the delay with: "I first met [him] in 1898 while I was teaching.
 At that time I was planning for medicine, not marriage, and I didn’t think I could have both."
 He died ten years later.
-On her hundredth birthday she said there was not a day in her life she did not want to be a doctor.
+On her hundredth birthday she said there was not a day in her life when she did not want to be a doctor.
 Smillie Robertson died in a nursing home in Toronto on February 26, 1981, at the age of 103 and is buried in Mount Pleasant Cemetery, Toronto.

 In 2013, Hensall dedicated and named a pocket park in her honour.

 In 2016, Smillie Robertson was one of the nominees to be the first woman to have her likeness appear on a Canadian banknote.
 However, early civil rights activist Viola Desmond was chosen to be the first woman—and black person—to be honoured in this way.

 In 2023, Halifax artist Jo Napier completed a portrait of Smillie Robertson, which currently hangs in the waiting room of the gynecologic oncology clinic of Halifax’s Queen Elizabeth II Health Sciences Centre.